Algebraic K-theory of the infinite place: Archimedean valuation rings

-Indeed, the proof of \cite[Theorem IV.5.1]{Weibel:K-Theory} carries over: the extension category $\mathcal E \Proj(\cO)$ is defined as in \lcs and comes with a functor $t: \mathcal E \Proj(\cO) \r Q \Proj(\cO), (A \cofi B \fib C) \mapsto C$.
-The fiber $\mathcal E_C := t^{-1} C$ ($C \in \Proj(\cO)$) consists of sequences $A \cofi B \fib C$.
+Indeed, the proof of \cite[Theorem IV.7.1]{Weibel:Kbook} carries over: the extension category $\mathcal E \Free(\cO)$ is defined as in \lcs and comes with a functor $t: \mathcal E \Free(\cO) \r Q \Free(\cO), (A \cofi B \fib C) \mapsto C$.
+The fiber $\mathcal E_C := t^{-1} C$ ($C \in \Free(\cO)$) consists of sequences $A \cofi B \fib C$.
 The functor

-induces a homotopy equivalence $S^{-1} S \r S^{-1} \mathcal E_C$ in the classical case of an exact category (instead of $\Proj(\cO)$).
-In our situation, $\phi$ is an equivalence of categories since any extension in $\Proj(\cO)$ splits \emph{uniquely} (\refpr{morphismscO}\refit{l4}).
-The category $\Proj(\cO)$ contains the countable family $\cO(n)$ of free objects and every object is a summand of a free module.
-Thus \cite[Theorem IV.4.10]{Weibel:K-Theory} applies and shows
+induces a homotopy equivalence $B(S^{-1} S) \r B(S^{-1} \mathcal E_C)$ in the classical case of an exact category (instead of $\Free(\cO)$).
+In our situation, $\phi$ is an equivalence of categories since any extension in $\Free(\cO)$ splits \emph{uniquely} (\refpr{morphismscO2}).
+Thus \cite[Theorem IV.4.10]{Weibel:Kbook} gives

 where the right hand side is the $+$-construction with respect to the perfect normal subgroup $[\GL(\cO), \GL(\cO)]$ (\refle{GLOab}).
-In the same vein, Waldhausen's comparison of the $Q$-construction and his $S$-construction carries over: $d (B w S_. \Proj(\cO))$ is weakly equivalent to $B Q \Proj(\cO)$.
+In the same vein, Waldhausen's comparison of the $Q$-construction and his $S_\bullet$-construction carries over: $d (B w S_\bullet \Free(\cO))$ is weakly equivalent to $B Q \Free(\cO)$.

-All of the above applies verbatim to free $\cO$-modules, thus showing the claim $K_i^\Proj(\cO) = K_i (\cO)$ for all $i>0$.
 Finally, by the Barratt-Priddy theorem (see e.g. \cite[Th.
 3.6]{Segal:Categories})

-The identification of the low-degree $K$-groups is the standard calculation of the $S^{-1}S$-construction \cite[IV.4.8.1, IV.4.10]{Weibel:K-Theory}. \xpf
+The identification of the low-degree $K$-groups is the standard calculation of the $S^{-1}S$-construction \cite[IV.4.8.1, IV.4.10]{Weibel:Kbook}. \xpf

-\rema The calculation of $K_1(\cO)$ could also be done using the description of $K_1$ of a Waldhausen category due to Muro and Tonks \cite{MuroTonks}.
-Note that, according to \refpr{morphismscO}, the proof of the free part of \refth{Khigher} can be summarized by saying that $S(\Free(\cO))$ is in bijection to $S(\text{finitely generated pointed }E-\text{sets})$. \xrema
+\rema The calculation of $K_1(\cO)$ could also be done using the description of $K_1$ of a Waldhausen category due to Muro and Tonks \cite{MuroTonks}. \xrema

+\rema \mylabel{rema_cofinality} Recall that for an (ordinary) ring $R$ the following two properties of an $R$-module $M$ are equivalent: (i) it is projective, (ii) there is another projective module $M'$ such that $M \sqcup M'$ is free.
+I have not been able to show the corresponding statement for projective $\cO$-modules.
+For example, for a projector $p: \cO(n) \r \cO(n)$ with $M = \im p$, it is \emph{not} true that the canonical map